bunnylushington/podbook/README.md

 - `podbook-stop`: Stops a running Livebook pod.
 - `podbook-browse`: Opens the URL for a running Livebook in your browser.
 - `podbook-copy-file`: Copies a local file to the Livebook container.
-- `podbook-copy-directory`: Copies a local directory to the Livebook container.
+- `podbook-copy-directory`: Copies a local directory to the livebook container.
 - `podbook-pull-livebooks`: Copies the `/data` directory from the Livebook container to your local machine.

 ## Dependencies